-ASU strives to prepare its graduates to be leaders in their discipline by being;
+ASU strives to prepare its graduates to be leaders in their discipline by being:

-- Critical thinkers and reflective learners: - Having the ability to use their knowledge and skills to solve problems. - Having the ability to generate new ideas, being creative and innovative. - Knowing research methodologies in their field, and being able to interpret the findings. - As motivated individuals having the capability to independently carry out research-based enquiry - Having entrepreneurial skills - Knowledgeable and skilled in their field
+Critical thinkers and reflective learners.

+- Having the ability to use the knowledge and skills to solve problems. - Having the ability to generate new ideas, being creative and innovative. - Knowing the research methodologies in their field, and being able to interpret the findings. - Motivated individuals capable of carrying out research-led independent work. - Entrepreneurially spirited enjoying practical work.
+Want to learn experiment, apply, share, and partner.

+Knowledgeable and skilled in their field.

+Having the ability to apply their skills, and knowledge in the workplace.

+Effective Communicators.

+• Communicating effectively either orally or in writing.

+• Team Players.

-- Having the ability to apply their skills and knowledge in the workplace. - Effective Communicators - Communicating effectively, either orally or in writing - Working in collaboration with others, and within teams - Proficient Practitioners and Collaborators - Experienced in working in a variety of roles - Experienced at working in teams and groups of different sizes - Conducting themselves professionally and working positively as part of a team - Having relevant practical and technical skills - Ethical and Socially Responsible Individuals - Understanding their social responsibility and being good citizens - Engaging in their community - Being committed to lifelong learning - Seeking opportunities for, and participating in continuing self development
+• Working in collaboration with others, and within teams.

+Proficient Practitioners and Collaborators.

+- Experienced in working in variety of roles. - Experienced in working in teams and groups of different sizes. - Conduct themselves professionally and work positively as part of a team. - Having relevant practical and technical skills.

+Ethically and socially responsible.

+Understanding their social responsibility and good citizenship.
+Engaging in their community.

+Committed to lifelong learning.
+Participating and seeking continuous development.

-3.6 Organizational structure
+3.6 Organisational charts